somesh2001/Ahum_Website/README.md

 likewise there are "n" number of Functionalities on the website.<br/>
 Website is hosted using Hostinger platform.

 ## Website is now live

 please visit - https://ahum.life/

-## Note -This website I developed during my internship.
-Based on the client need website is been developed.